CoedUgly did a great post on interview outfits. It’s centered around getting an internship for college students but the outfit still applies.

 yikes.
 I am such “the man”....

 Pencil skirt, blouse, and suit jacket.
-And of course a comfortable, but cute pair of heels.posted almost 4 years ago
+And of course a comfortable, but cute pair of heels.posted over 4 years ago

 Make Her Feel Welcome with Chic Points

 10 points - Become a fan

 5 points - Vote her photos into the Style Gallery

 1 point - Post a comment on her photos

 When Zoia reaches 200 Chic Points, she will be in the Style Council!

 I would wear a pencil skirt with a nice blouse, tights and ballerinas or low heels.
 I would keep it black.
 Concerning the hair I would do a ponytail or vintage curls, like Dita Von Teese, and I would keep the make up simple.posted about 1 year ago